Denys Molchanov: 2023: 35th Challenger title, second ATP title, top 65

-2024: Win over world No.1, Major third round
+2024: Win over world No. 1 pair, Major third round, top 60

-At the 2024 Australian Open partnering Nikola Ćaćić the pair defeated the world No. 1 and No. 2 players, the top seeded pair of Austin Krajicek and Ivan Dodig in the second round to reach the third round, Molchanov's first time at a Major.
+At the 2024 Australian Open partnering Nikola Ćaćić the pair defeated the world No. 1 and No. 2 players, the top seeded pair of Austin Krajicek and Ivan Dodig in the second round to reach the third round, Molchanov's first third round at a Major.
+As a result he reached a new career-high doubles ranking of world No. 58 on 29 January 2024.